Ada-Developers-Academy/core-software-tools/managing-packages/virtual-environments-and-projects.md

 Projects should always direct us to use virtual environments during project development.

-Here is a summary of the commands for working with a virtaul environment:
+Here is a summary of the commands for working with a virtual environment:

 ```bash
 ### Make a virtual environment ###